Skip to Main Content

 Sometimes knowing more about your topic is helpful.
 Do some background reading to help you discover a great research question.
 Here are some sources you might consider for background reading:

-• Use Gale Virtual Reference Library to find expert overviews or encyclopedia articles.
+• Use Gale E-books to find expert overviews or encyclopedia articles.

-• Search the Library's Catalog to find books.
+• Search the Library's PRIMO Catalog to find books.

 • Look at Wikipedia to collect background information.
 Note: Wikipedia is not an authoritative source to cite because the authors' expertise is not always clear.
 Nevertheless, Wikipedia can be useful to gain an initial understanding of your topic.